 Italy Work Permit

 Working abroad sounds like an adventure to many people.
-However, jobs in Italy require more than the Italy work permit and just the obvious Italy cover letter and Italy CV writing and translation - they require careful preparation.
-You will face problems that in all probability did not even cross your mind since you become interested in job search in Italy.
+However, jobs in Italy require more than the Italy work permit and just the obvious Italy cover letter and Italy CV writing and translation - they require careful preparation for the Italy job interview.
+You will face problems that in all probability did not even cross your mind since you become interested in a job search in Italy.

 Do not take too lightly the influence an Italy work permit can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and unusual management culture.

 Most visits to Italy are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.

 In recent years, the Italian authorities have carried out a number of investigations and operations against terrorist networks.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.